multinet-app/multinet-docs/multinet.rst

 You can think of the rows of such a table as a directed links connecting two of the nodes from somewhere in the workspace.
-To see this in action, download :download:`/files/membership.csv`, and upload it as a table.
+To see this in action, download :download:`membership.csv </files/membership.csv>`, and upload it as a table.
 Because this table has properly formatted ``_from`` and ``_to`` attributes, Multinet recognizes it as an *edge table*.
 If you click on the newly uploaded table, you can explore what the rows look like.
 Note that while edge tables can also have other attributes, this one does not.

 **4. Create a Network**